-The syntax for calling a contract is the same as that of the external call, except that it must be done on a contract type variable.
-Errors in external calls can be handled with Try Catch Statement only on Polkadot.
+The syntax for calling external call is the same as the external call, except for that it must be done on a contract type variable.
+Any error in an external call can be handled with Try Catch Statement.

-1.21.3 Internal calls and externals calls
+1.20.3 Internal calls and externals calls